dentarg/auth0-blog/_posts/2017-05-23-asp-dot-net-core-authentication-tutorial.markdown

 ## ASP.NET Core vs ASP.NET Framework

-As mentioned, ASP.NET Core is a new framework and, as such, it has much less support and libraries available then its predecessor.
+As mentioned, ASP.NET Core is a new framework and, as such, it has much less support and libraries available than its predecessor.
 [Microsoft has written a good article](https://docs.microsoft.com/en-us/dotnet/standard/choosing-core-framework-server) where it exposes when to use the new framework and when to use the old one.
 Basically, it says that developers should keep using the older version when they depend on third-party .NET libraries or NuGet packages that are not available for .NET Core, or when they are extending existing .NET applications.

 This article also highlights that the following use cases are better fitted with .NET Core:

-- When cross-platform is needed.
+- When cross-platform support is needed.
-- When microservices is the chosen architecture.
+- When microservices are the chosen architecture.
 - When the application will be dockerized (deployed on Docker containers).
 - When performance is a big priority (the article says that ASP.NET Core outperforms ASP.NET by a factor of 10).